emlab-solutions/pyemaps/docs/source/visualization.rst

 Stereodiagram
 ~~~~~~~~~~~~~

-Similar build-in function to display stereodiagram output from *pyemaps*
+Similar build-in function to display stereodiagram output from *pyEMAPS*
-is showStereo function in *pyemaps*'s *display* module.
+is showStereo function in *pyEMAPS*'s *display* module.
 It takes a
-stereodiagram dictionary objects generated from *pyemaps*'
+stereodiagram dictionary objects generated from *pyEMAPS*'
 `generateStereo <pyemaps.crystals.html#pyemaps.crystals.Crystal.generateStereo>`_
 and renders each element by accessing the dictionary objects directly
 as demonstrated below: